mygibbs/cse442-mental-health-capstone/README.md

 ## Project Details:

 *Life Gamification / Mental Health Improvement* -Mental Health is still rather taboo, at least in US.
 If mental health is discussed the primary focus is usually on disabilities.
-This idea is an app that helps people with decent mental health improve to great
+This idea is an app (web) that helps people with decent mental health improve to great
 -Impact: Put a positive focus on mental health and help people go from ok to great -Can include mental health exercises and ideas for improvement with interaction irl and self-reporting --Ex.
 Improve social skills by going to a party then making on the app so it can track your improvements